-Add this rule to a port.

-• cluster: specifies the address of the cluster as either a symbolic name or in IP address format.
-You can use a colon (:) to act as a wild card.
+- Add this rule to a port. - cluster: specifies the address of the cluster as either a symbolic name or in IP address format.
+You can use an at symbol (@) to act as a wild card.
 For instance, the following command will result in adding RuleA to port 80 for all clusters:

-dscontrol rule add :80:RuleA type type
+dscontrol rule add @80@RuleA type type